vy/vy.github.io/content/blog/post/20190425-elasticsearch-survival-guide.md

 Elasticsearch supports both index- and query-time [synonyms](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-synonym-tokenfilter.html).
-These are powerful shotguns with a good track record of shooting its holder in the foot.
+These are powerful shotguns with a good track record of shooting its wielder in the foot.
 No search engine is complete without synonyms, hence they have pretty valid use cases.
-Though the following implications need to be kept in mind while employing them:
+That said, the following implications need to be kept in mind while employing them:

-- Index-time synonyms increase the index size and creates an extra runtime overhead.
+- Index-time synonyms increase the index size and create extra runtime overhead.

-- Query-time synonyms doesn't add up to the index size, but as their name implies, creates an extra runtime overhead.
+- Query-time synonyms doesn't add to the index size, but as their name implies, creates extra runtime overhead.

 - Using synonyms, it is pretty easy to unintentionally break something while trying to fix some other thing.